Mutagah/says-my-vertinary/README.md

 ## Project Setup Instructions:

+1. Install json server to your machine and ensure it is done globally

-1. Clone the project to your local machine and on successful cloning, change the directory to the cloned folder says-my-vertinary.>>
+2. Clone the project to your local machine and on successful cloning, change the directory to the cloned folder says-my-vertinary.>>
                       `cd says-my-vertinary`<<

-2. Launch json live server from the `says-my-vertinary` directory and watch the data.json file >> `json-server --watch data.json`<<
+3. Launch json live server from the `says-my-vertinary` directory and watch the data.json file >> `json-server --watch data.json`<<
         - A successful resource >> `http://localhost:3000/VeterinaryDoctors` << shoule be created that allows you to `GET` and `POST` data upon clicking the ` Register with us ` button

-3. The web page project is now readily available for interaction
+4. The web page project is now readily available for interaction

         NB : Ensure you have stable internet connection for a smooth transition.
 ## Link to Live Site on Github Pages: